jTCode2408/node-db-challenge/README.md

-Sprint Challenge: Node DB Sprint
-Description
 In this challenge, you design and build a Data Model and a RESTful API that stores data into a Relational Database.

-Instructions
-Read these instructions carefully.
-Understand exactly what is expected before starting this Sprint Challenge.

-This is an individual assessment, please work on it alone.
-It is an opportunity to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-If the instructions are not clear, please seek support from your TL and Instructor on Slack.

-The Minimum Viable Product must be completed in three hours.

-Follow these steps to set up and work on your project:

- Create a forked copy of this project.
- Add your Team Lead as collaborator on Github.
- Clone your forked version of the Repository.
- Create a new Branch on the clone: git checkout -b firstName-lastName.
- Implement the project on this Branch, committing changes regularly.
- Push commits: git push origin firstName-lastName.
-Follow these steps for completing your project.

- Submit a Pull-Request to merge firstName-lastName Branch into master on your fork, don't make Pull Requests against Lambda's repository.
- Please don't merge your own pull request.
- Add your Team Lead as a Reviewer on the Pull-request Your Team Lead will count the challenge as done by merging the branch into master.
-Commits
-Commit your code regularly and use descriptive messages.
-This helps both you (in case you ever need to return to old code) and your Team Lead.

-Self-Study/Essay Questions
-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.

----relational db's have a relation with how the data is stored.
-SQL is query language used to manipulate db's.

-- [ ] Why do tables need a `primary key`?

----to be uniquely identified and easily indexed.

-- [ ] What is the name given to a table column that references the primary key on another table.

----foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.

----an intermediary table to hold foreign keys referencing primary keys to other tables used

-## Minimum Viable Product

-Minimum Viable Product
-Take the steps necessary to complete the project from scratch.
-Start by initializing your project with a package.json and go from there.

 Complete the following tasks: